oladaride/AWS-Session/README.md

 ### Deploying the project on AWS

 1. Forked this project in the remote VM.
-Appreciation to Kunal Verma
 ```
 git clone https://github.com/verma-kunal/AWS-Session.git
 ```